FloPasselaigue/HNGD/README.md

 The Hydrogen Nucleation-Growth-Dissolution model was developed at Penn State to predict the hydrogen behavior (redistribution, hydride precipitation) in the Zircaloy nuclear fuel cladding.

-This version was coded by Florian Passelaigue, based on E.  Lacroix,  P.-C.  A.  Simon,  A.  T.  Motta, and J.D.
+This program was coded by Florian Passelaigue, initially based on E.  Lacroix,  P.-C.  A.  Simon,  A.  T.  Motta, and J.D.
 Almer.
 Zirconium Hydride Precipitation and Dissolution Kinetics in Zirconium Alloys.
 Zirconium in the Nuclear Industry: 19th International Symposium, STP 1622, pages 67– 91, 2019 (https://www.astm.org/DIGITAL_LIBRARY/STP/PAGES/STP162220190035.htm)

 The implementation of the first version of this code is presented in F. Passelaigue “Hydride Nucleation-Growth-Dissolution Model: Implementation in BISON”, Master Thesis, The Pennsylvania State University (2020) (https://etda.libraries.psu.edu/catalog/17572fpp8)